Delaware LLC | How to Start | Advantages | Operating Agreements

-- But Delaware LLC’s do posses some unique advantages and benefits:
+- But LLC’s do posses some unique advantages and benefits:

 - One person LLC’s are permitted by Delaware statute.

-- Delaware LLC’s may have perpetual life, this means the company’s Charter does not “expire”.
+- LLC’s may have perpetual life, this means the company’s Charter does not “expire”.

-- Delaware LLC’s may be registered “anonymously” and are not required to file an Annual Report.
+- LLC’s may be registered without including any initial member on the certificate and you do NOT have to file an Annual Report.

 - What are the advantages of operating as an LLC for non-resident non-citizens?

 - A Non-Resident Alien (NRA) usually is only subject to U.S. Income Tax on U.S. Source Income.

 - Generally foreign source income received by a nonresident alien is not subject to U.S. taxation.